 , , , , ,

-For patients with acquired deformity accompanied by painful symptoms, treatment is mandatory.
+For patients with acquired deformity accompanied by painful symptoms, treatment is necessary.
 Moreover, 3-4 courses of therapy are often prescribed for 10-14 days.
-The main direction of such treatment is to restore bile excretion, eliminate pain syndrome, and stop the inflammatory reaction.
-What is the treatment of gallbladder deformity based on:
+The main direction of such treatment is to restore bile excretion, eliminate pain, and stop the inflammatory reaction.
+What is the basis for treatment of gallbladder deformity:

-• adherence to bed rest in the acute period;
+• compliance with bed rest in the acute period;

 • taking antispasmodics and analgesics.
-In the acute period, intramuscular injection of drotaverine (no-shpy), baralgin, etc. is recommended.
-In case of cholelithiasis and the development of colic, the introduction of atropine sulfate 0.1% is recommended.
-In more severe cases, tramadol is used;
+In the acute period, injection is recommended intramuscular injection drotaverine (no-shpa), baralgin, etc. For cholelithiasis and the development of colic, it is recommended to administer atropine sulfate 0.1%.
+With more severe course use tramadol;

-• taking antibacterial drugs of a wide antimicrobial spectrum (cephalosporin antibiotics, ampicillin, augmentin, etc., simultaneously with antifungal treatment and probiotic drugs);
+• reception antibacterial drugs broad antimicrobial spectrum (cephalosporin antibiotics, ampicillin, augmentin, etc., simultaneously with antifungal treatment and probiotic drugs);

 • if there are signs of intoxication, detoxification treatment is carried out;

-• taking choleretic drugs - after stopping the acute period and after antibiotic therapy, in the absence of stones in the gallbladder.
-Of the choleretic drugs, hepabene, tsikvalon, flamin, odeston, nicodin, oxyphenamide are used;
+• reception choleretic drugs– after cupping acute period and after antibiotic therapy, in the absence of gallstones.
+Choleretic drugs include hepabene, cyclone, flamin, odeston, nicodin, oxyphenamide;

-• strengthening the immune defense with the help of vitamin preparations: retinol acetate, tocopherol, ascorbic acid, B vitamins;
+• strengthening immune defense using vitamin preparations: retinol acetate, tocopherol, ascorbic acid, B vitamins;

 • physiotherapy (electrophoresis with novocaine and ultrasound), herbal medicine, only during remission;

-• Exercise therapy, massage of the abdomen - facilitates the excretion of bile, reduces the risk of stone formation.
-It is important not to allow excessive physical exertion, carrying weights and sharp physical activity, as this can contribute to the twisting of the bladder along the longitudinal axis.
+• Exercise therapy, massage of the abdominal area - facilitates the excretion of bile, reduces the risk of stone formation.
+It is important to avoid excessive physical exertion, carrying heavy objects and sudden physical activity, as this can contribute to twisting of the bladder along the longitudinal axis.

-With a congenital inflection of the gallbladder in a child, they often do not resort to any kind of treatment.
-If nothing bothers, the state of the gallbladder is simply monitored.
-In some cases, the baby "outgrows" the pathology, and the gallbladder takes on an acceptable shape.
-But often a person can live with deformation all his life and not even suspect that there is a defect.
+When a child has a congenital inflection of the gallbladder, they often do not resort to any treatment.
+If nothing worries you, the condition of the gallbladder is simply monitored.
+In some cases, the baby “outgrows” the pathology, and the gallbladder takes on an acceptable shape.
+But often a person can live with a deformity all his life and not even suspect the presence of a defect.

 How to treat gallbladder deformity?

-If there are no complications, then you can try to treat the deformation of the gallbladder with the help of herbal medicine, or alternative methods.
-Basically, plant infusions are used, which have choleretic, bile-forming, anti-inflammatory and soothing properties.
-Phytotherapy should be long and continuous, for two to three months.
+If there are no complications, then you can try to treat gallbladder deformation using herbal medicine or traditional methods.
+They mainly use herbal infusions, which have choleretic, bile-forming, anti-inflammatory and soothing properties.
+Herbal treatment should be long and continuous, for two to three months.

-• cumin 1 tsp, buckthorn 3 tsp, marshmallow 3 tsp, mint 3 tsp, sage 3 tsp The mixture is brewed with boiling water in a thermos (1 l), drunk in the evening, 200-300 ml;
+• cumin 1 tsp, buckthorn 3 tsp, marshmallow 3 tsp, mint 3 tsp, sage 3 tsp.
+The mixture is brewed with boiling water in a thermos (1 l), drink 200-300 ml in the evening;

-• lemon balm 3 tsp, mint 3 tsp, chamomile 3 tsp Brew with boiling water in a thermos.
-They drink 250 ml in three doses throughout the day.
+• lemon balm 3 tsp, mint 3 tsp, chamomile 3 tsp.
+Brew with boiling water in a thermos.
+Drink 250 ml in three doses throughout the day.

-If, against the background of deformation, there is cholelithiasis or digestive disorders, then the following collection can be prepared: 1 tsp. chamomile, 1 tsp buckthorns, 1 tsp. fennel, 2 tsp immortelle, 2 tsp. mint, 2 tsp. yarrow, 2 tsp bitter wormwood.
+If, against the background of deformation, there is cholelithiasis or digestive disorders, then you can prepare the following mixture: 1 tsp. chamomile, 1 tsp. buckthorn, 1 tsp. fennel, 2 tsp. immortelle, 2 tsp. mint, 2 tsp. yarrow, 2 tsp. bitter wormwood.
 Brew in 1 liter of boiling water, drink 200 ml twice a day half an hour before meals.

-With exacerbation of cholecystitis, tea is brewed with the addition of mint, dandelion root, madder root, buckthorn bark.
+In case of exacerbation of cholecystitis, brew tea with the addition of mint, dandelion root, madder root, and buckthorn bark.

-Eliminate pain and soothe an irritated gallbladder with celandine and mint tea, as well as a decoction of tansy or St. John's wort.
+Tea made from celandine and mint, as well as a decoction of tansy or St. John's wort, will relieve pain and soothe an irritated gallbladder.

-Nutrition for deformation of the gallbladder can be described in the table:
+Nutrition for gallbladder deformation can be clearly described in the table:

 Allowed